Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

 If the credit reporting bureau is able to verify the information that you’ve disputed, and therefore will not be changing it, you are legally allowed to add a consumer statement to your credit report.
 A consumer statement is a short 100 word (200 words in the province of Saskatchewan) explanation that can be attached to the item that you disputed.
 Any future organizations that pull your credit report will be able to read this consumer statement.
 It will remain on your credit report for 6 years, and you may request that it be removed at any time.

 It’s important to remember that only incorrect information can be removed from your credit report.
 Disputing a credit account that is in negative standing, simply because it reflects badly on your credit behaviours, will not work.
-Negative information remains on a credit report for a legally allotted amount of time (looking for more information on how long information remains on your credit report?
-Read this article).
+Negative information remains on a credit report for a legally allotted amount of time.